Hans-Joachim Hecht: Biography

 Hecht has had a long and successful association with team chess, spanning from 1962 to 1986, during which time he made ten Chess Olympiad appearances.
 Curiously, his highest team position (board 2) at Valletta 1980, coincided with his best score of +7, =4, -2 (69%).
 He also played at three European Team Chess Championships, from 1965 to 1977, but it was at the World Team Chess Championship of 1985, that he scored his biggest triumph, taking an individual gold medal for his performance on board 5.
 Over the years, he also gained medals at the EEC Team Chess Championship, The Clare Benedict Chess Cup, and the Nordic Chess Cup.
 In league chess, he enjoyed many successes with Chess Bundesliga teams Solingen SG 1868 and Bayern Munich throughout his career.

 By the late 1970s, he found himself playing a diminishing number of tournaments and so took up correspondence chess, earning himself the Correspondence International Master title in 1980.

 For many years, he was a 'second' to World Chess Championship Candidate Robert Hübner.

 Most recently, he has been involved in the promotion of German junior chess club Furstenfeldbruck, but also participated at the 2005 World Senior Chess Championship at Lignano Sabbiadoro, where he made a respectable top ten finish from a field of one hundred and forty.
 In 2006, he played at Queenstown, New Zealand, and took home the 'Seniors' trophy.
+As of the October 2023 FIDE rating list, Hecht is the only active Grandmaster born in the 1930s.